BawihpuiaBoss/BPABot/README.md

 </h1>
 <p align="center">

-<p align="center"> A Whatsapp Bot Create By Naveed Dogar To Do Everything That Is Possible On WhatsApp
+<p align="center"> A Whatsapp Bot Create By Bawihpuia To Do Everything That Is Possible On WhatsApp

   </a>
 </p>